Interpol Search

 Notifications

-• Red Notice: to locate and arrest a person wanted by the international tribunal for further extradition.
+- Red Notice: to locate and provisionally arrest a person pending extradition following the request of a member country through their Interpol national central bureau.
 These notices are mainly confined to law enforcement use and the information might not be publicly available;

-• Blue Notice: for detecting, identifying, and obtaining any information about a person of interest in a criminal investigation;
+- Blue Notice: for detecting, identifying, and obtaining any information about a person of interest in criminal investigations.

 International requests for cooperation are published in the forms listed above and then are shared with the member states of Interpol.
 The Interpol General Secretariat regularly updates these lists with the information provided by the requesting country.